Agriculture in Argentina

 Agriculture is one of the bases of Argentina's economy.

-Argentine agriculture is relatively capital intensive, today providing about 7% of all employment, and, even during its period of dominance around 1900, accounting for no more than a third of all labor.
+Argentine agriculture is relatively capital intensive, providing about 7% of all employment as of 2013, and, even during its period of dominance around 1900, accounting for no more than a third of all labor.
 Having accounted for nearly 20% of GDP as late as 1959, it adds, directly, less than 10% today.

 Agricultural goods, whether raw or processed earn over half of Argentina's foreign exchange and arguably remain an indispensable pillar of the country's social progress and economic prosperity.

 An estimated 10-15% of Argentine farmland is foreign owned.

 One fourth of Argentine exports of about US$86 billion in 2011 were composed of unprocessed agricultural primary goods, mainly soybeans, wheat and maize.
 A further one third were composed of processed agricultural products, such as animal feed, flour and vegetable oils.
 The national governmental organization in charge of overseeing agriculture is the Secretariat of Agriculture, Cattle Farming, Fishing and Food (Secretaría de Agricultura, Ganadería, Pesca y Alimentos, SAGPyA).

 History

 Prior to the Columbian Exchange various native crops were under cultivation in the country.
 In the Araucaria Forest (today shared with Brazil) these included yerba mate, pineapple guava, Butia eriospatha, Bromelia antiacantha, and other Myrtaceae.
+Agriculture was practised in Pre-Hispanic Argentina as far south as southern Mendoza Province.
+Agriculture was at times practised beyond this limit in nearby areas of Patagonia but populations reverted at times to non-agricultural lifestyles.